 - All students, whether you were waiting for results or not, will start to receive weekly Welcome emails after A Level Results Day to help you plan for September.
 These will include useful information about arriving to the University, our events and activities during Welcome, and information from your School and College.

-- The Welcome Timetable will be available from early September so that you can start to plan what you want to do during Welcome Week.
-It will include your academic induction sessions, School and College events, and all of the exciting Welcome events taking place across campus.
+- Information about your Welcome events and activities will be available from early September so that you can start to plan what you want to do during Welcome Week.
+This will include information about your academic induction sessions, School and College events (which will be key information about your subject area), as well as all of the exciting Welcome events taking place across campus.

 - Students who require a visa to study in the UK should continue to upload the relevant documents to My Right to Study.

 - You can sign up to the Guild of Students' Welcome mailing list to be the first to hear about their Welcome news and events.

 - If you complete Online Registration by Sunday 3 September and your home address is in the UK, your ID card will be posted to you.
 If your home address is outside the UK, or you complete it after the deadline, you will be able to collect your ID card once you arrive on campus.
 Find out more about ID cards.